CaptivateIQ Alternative: Simpler Commission Management for Growing Teams

 • Rep-facing dashboards and PDF payout statements are included at every tier.

-• Dispute workflow is on Growth ($99/month), not locked to an enterprise tier.
+• Dispute resolution workflow is on Growth ($99/month), not locked to an enterprise tier.

 Honest limitations: